newsletter2go/newsletter2go-wordpress-plugin/src/readme.txt

 * First Plugin Version

 == Upgrade Notice ==

+= 4.0.09 =
+* get also thumbnails to all images on retrieving a post

 = 4.0.08 =
 * Fix get the featured image on retrieving a post